Hello and welcome to my site! I’m Katherine, and that’s my dog and BFF, Millie.

 I am a proud Milwaukee-area native, and a 2014 graduate of NYU.
 I majored in psychology and triple minored in child & adolescent mental health studies, chemistry, and nutrition.
 I was also pre-med, but wanted to know more about nutrition before entering medical school, so I enrolled in the MS in human nutrition at Columbia University in the City of New York.
 It was pivotal for me, and lead me to realize I had goals outside of medicine, focused in nutrition, public health, and their intersection with the complexities of global climate change.

 I just completed my MPH in the Environmental Health Science Department at the Columbia University Mailman School of Public Health, with a certificate in Climate & Health.
-My two years completely the MPH were some of the toughest yet most transformative years of my life.
-I feel so lucky to have had the opportunity to complete the Mailman MPH program.
+The two years I spent in my MPH program were some of the toughest yet most transformative years of my entire life.
+I feel so lucky to have had the opportunity to complete the Mailman MPH program; it was truly a priviledge and has shaped how I approach the world as an aspiring public health scientist, and as a human being.

-I am currently a PhD student in nutritional sciences.
+I am currently a PhD student in nutritional sciences, and am also planning to complete a DI after I complete the PhD.
 I guess you could say I can’t get enough school!

 I eat a primarily plant-based diet a majority of the time (plants including nuts, seeds, fruits, veggies, legumes, grains, and things made out of those things) and enjoy other things (like vegan ice cream) when my body or brain wants or asks for them.